pranmod01/HateSpeechDetection/README.md

 The sub-problems I tried to solve are:
 1) Building a testing data set by extract tweets from Twitter with specific keywords, using the tweepy API
 2) Began buidling a classification model that would predict whether an input text can be classified
-3) An algorithm that would be able to process input text and classify it as "Hate Content", Not Hate Content", or "Neutral/unidentifiable" using the above defined model.
+3) An algorithm that would be able to process input text and classify it as "Hate Content", "Not Hate Content", or "Neutral/unidentifiable" using the above defined model.

 Since this is my first time building a (text classification/NLP) model completeley from scratch, I could not complete the second bullet.
 However, I have listened some more potetional ideas at the end of my script that I thought could be implemented if I had the time.